httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 # The Proxy-Status HTTP Field {#header}

 The Proxy-Status HTTP response field allows an intermediary to convey additional information about its handling of a response and its associated request.
+The syntax of this header field conforms to {{STRUCTURED-FIELDS}}.

 It is a List ({{STRUCTURED-FIELDS, Section 3.1}}):